F5Networks/f5-bigip-runtime-init/SCHEMA.md

           value: 'file:///var/config/rest/downloads/do.json'
 example_3:
   description: >-
-    Installs DO and AS3 on a local BIG-IP and renders the Azure service principal secret into an AS3 declaration downloaded from a URL.
+    Installs DO, AS3, and FAST on a local BIG-IP and renders the Azure service principal secret into an AS3 declaration downloaded from a URL.
   runtime_config:
     runtime_parameters: